jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/using-a-third-party-api.md

 }
 ```

 How can we test this out?
-Redwood ships with a GraphQL playground that you can use to access your API!
+Cedar ships with a GraphQL playground that you can use to access your API!
 Open a browser tab to http://localhost:8911/graphql

 ![image](https://user-images.githubusercontent.com/300/79391348-3dc49680-7f26-11ea-8d94-8567ae287fa6.png)